luzmo-official/cumul.io-sdk-csharp/README.md

 # Cumul.io API

+## ⚠️⚠️ DEPRECATION NOTICE⚠️⚠️

+The library had been replaced by `LuzmoSDK.
+You can find the new package on the GitHub repo [luzmo-official/luzmo-sdk-csharp](https://github.com/luzmo-official/luzmo-sdk-csharp).

+---

 You can use this C# project to interact with the [Cumul.io](https://cumul.io) API in order to create, modify or delete datasets, dashboards or push new data into the platform in a programmatic way.

 ## Usage